Back to Blog

 Voice AI implementation is faster than most agencies expect.
 With platforms like Trillet offering 5-minute agent creation via website scraping, the technical barriers are minimal.
 The real implementation work is client management: gathering information, coordinating IT access, and ensuring thorough testing.

 Plan for 1-2 week implementations, build templates as you scale, and invest in standardized processes.
-Start with Trillet White-Label Studio at $99/month to develop your implementation workflow, then upgrade to Agency for unlimited client capacity.
+Tightening your repeatable steps into a white-label onboarding playbook is what drops your per-client time from weeks to days.
+Start with Trillet White-Label at $99/month (Studio) to develop your implementation workflow, then upgrade to Agency for unlimited client capacity.
+For the full picture of how setup speed fits your platform decision, read the white-label voice AI platform guide.

 Related Articles